ucfopen/Materia-Docs/_administrators/ubuntu-apache-install-guide.md

 ## Apache Configuration

-Make sure the php and xsendfile modules are enabled.
+Make sure the PHP and XSendfile modules are enabled.

 ```shell
 $ sudo a2enmod rewrite php7.0 xsendfile ssl